TikeshwariSahu12/Interview-Management-System/README.md

 ### Interview

-This aap is for intervise only students
+This is my Interview management sysyem app

 ### Installation